Dartmouth-Data-Analytics-Core/Bioinformatics_workshop_setup/Readme.md

 git clone https://github.com/Dartmouth-Data-Analytics-Core/Bioinformatics_workshop_setup/
 ```

-**On Monday** before you log onto the first zoom session we will make the workshop materials public and you should download those to your local machine (prefereably in the same location as you downloaded the setup materials) with the folloing command:
+**On Monday morning (repo will not be made oublic before then)** before you log onto the first zoom session we will make the workshop materials public and you should download those to your local machine (prefereably in the same location as you downloaded the setup materials) with the folloing command:

 ```bash
 git clone https://github.com/Dartmouth-Data-Analytics-Core/Bioinformatics_workshop/